GaryOderNichts/libdrc/web/docs/re/overview.rst

     The UIC also has the weird function of storing some of the configuration settings in a 2KB EEPROM.
-A description of the settings stored in that EEPROM can be found in the `Settings EEPROM structure`_ section.
+A description of the settings stored in that EEPROM can be found in the :doc:`Settings EEPROM structure <uic-eeprom>` section.

 Firmware
 --------